• Skip to main content

 cascading 4033

-In this post we will learn how to make a simple counter circuit for counting number of positive pulses applied manually in the form of high logics at the input of the IC.
+In this post I have explained how to make a simple counter circuit for counting number of positive pulses applied manually in the form of high logics at the input of the IC.

 Referring to the shown simple counter circuit diagram, the IC 4033 which is a Johnson's counter/divider display decoder driver IC is configured solely for the required counting actions.